OneNoteDev/Android-REST-API-Explorer/README.md

 ##Device requirements
 To run the REST explorer project, your device must meet the following requirements:
-* Android API leve 16 or newer
+* Android API level 16 or newer

 ###Prerequisites
 To use the OneNote REST API Explorer for Android, you need the following: